NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Obstacle Avoidance

 where $\rho$ represents the distance to the nearest joint limit (could be an angle for a revolute joint), $\rho_i$ represents the influence distance in which to operate the damper, and $\rho_s$ represents the minimum distance for a joint to its limit.
 It should be noted that each row in $\mathcal{A}^*$ and $\mathcal{B}^*$ is only added if the distance, $d$ and $\rho$, is less than the corresponding influence distance, $d_i$ and $\rho_i$.
+When a row is added to those matrices, the velocity damper for the collision avoidance or joint limit avoidance is activated.